 A roundup of the most compelling ideas, themes and quotes from this candid conversation

 Tina Dawson, a 52-year-old woman experiencing homelessness for the first time says that encampments work, and they work well.
-People experiencing homelessness are capable of self-organization.
-The encampments are high functioning, and they empower people experiencing homelessness by giving them a choice.
 It is vital that people experiencing homelessness are involved in decisions that impact their lives.
 Leilani Farha, global director of The Shift and the former UN special rapporteur for six years made it her priority to meet with people experiencing homelessness across the world.
-She claims that the most important conversations she ends up having are with people living and experiencing homelessness.
-Jennifer Jewell, a 51-year-old disabled woman experiencing homeless, reiterates the importance of engaging with people who are homeless and living in parks or the shelter system.
+She says the most important conversations she’s had are with people living and experiencing homelessness.

-2. “It’s been a story of displacement, of trauma, of people living in really unstable conditions”, Mayor Lisa Helps from Victoria, BC tells us.
+2. “It’s been a story of displacement, of trauma, of people living in unstable conditions”

 Tina Dawson started living at the Central Park in Victoria, British Columbia as a direct result of the COVID-19 pandemic.
-Mayor Helps shared that on March 18th 2020 pre-COVID, Victoria had between twenty five to thirty five tents in the park but one month later, the number of tents increased to four hundred and sixty five because people were put out of shelters, relative homes, etc. at the beginning of the pandemic.
-The unstable conditions and trauma continue.
-Jennifer Jewell currently resides in a shelter hotel in Toronto and says, “There are so many deaths here and there are so many people talk to me on a daily basis about the trauma they’re going through living in this shelter hotel.”
-Tina Dawson reiterates this, “I have never been more sick than when I moved into this hotel.”
-People experiencing homelessness are living under desolate and extremely precarious conditions.
-It is critical that a ‘harm reduction, trauma informed, reconciliation approach’ is taken when talking about homelessness, Donnie Rosa, the general manager of the Vancouver Board of Parks and Recreation says.
+Victoria Mayor Lisa Helps shared that in March 2020, Victoria had between twenty five to thirty five tents in Central Park, but one month later, the number of tents increased to four hundred and sixty five.
+Jennifer Jewell currently resides in a shelter hotel in Toronto and says, “There are so many deaths here and there are so many people talking to me on a daily basis about the trauma they’re going through living in this shelter hotel.”
+It is critical that a “harm reduction, trauma informed, reconciliation approach” is taken when talking about homelessness, Donnie Rosa, the general manager of the Vancouver Board of Parks and Recreation says.

-There needs to be an urgency around affordable and supportive housing.
-Jennifer Jewell says it costs the City of Toronto $6,600 a month per person per hotel to house someone experiencing homelessness.
-She points out, “That’s $42,000, which is three years of rent and that doesn’t include the hundreds of thousands of dollars spent on police to violently evict people from parks.”
-It is financially feasible to provide subsidized housing but there is a supply problem.
-Juha Kaakinen, CEO of Y-Foundation and housing expert says, in 2008, Finland renovated most of the shelters and hostels into supported housing so everybody who needed housing, had access to a flat with their own rental contract.
+According to Juha Kaakinen, CEO of Y-Foundation and housing expert, in 2008, Finland renovated most of the shelters and hostels into supported housing so everybody who needed housing had access to a flat with their own rental contract.
 He says in Finland, cities are obliged to provide at least 25% of all new housing to be affordable social housing.
 And to do that, cities receive state financing for their infrastructure investments.
-In Finland, there are around 8000-9000 new affordable social housing projects every year.
+In Finland, there are around 8,000-9,000 new affordable social housing projects every year.
 This process is instrumental in preventing people from becoming homeless.
-Mayor Helps also advocates for more financial incentives and accountability from higher levels of government, e.g., how many units the municipality needs to build.

 “There’s a machine in place to keep homeless people homeless.
-How can you find a job and find a home when you have to protect your stuff all day,’ says Tina Dawson.
-The machine works in many ways.
-Jennifer Jewell offers two examples.
-She says that the City of Toronto offers rent subsidies because many people experiencing homelessness can’t afford rent, but you must be chronically homeless to be eligible and the definition of chronically homeless is six months of living in the shelter system or outside.
-Jennifer also shares that finding a landlord is difficult, she says, “Even though I responsibly paid my rent for 30 years, we’ve yet to find a landlord that said yes to me, even though the way the subsidies work is that money goes direct to them.”
+How can you find a job and find a home when you have to protect your stuff all day?” asks Tina Dawson.
+Jennifer Jewell similarly shares her struggles finding a landlord.
+She says, “Even though I responsibly paid my rent for 30 years, we’ve yet to find a landlord that has said yes to me, even though the way the subsidies work is that money goes directly to them.”
 Dr. Andrew Boozary, primary care physician and member of the University Health Network echoes this and calls it a “machine of systemic discrimination,” where it has been about survival.

-Living in encampments engages human rights in two ways says Leilani Farha.
-“The way that most of us understand living in encampments as engaging human rights is as a deprivation of human rights, e.g., lack of access to a toilet, to showers, to water, to food, to a place to store your personal belongings, to privacy, to be able to make your own decisions about your own life.
+According to Leilani Farha, “the way that most of us understand living in encampments as engaging human rights is as a deprivation of human rights, e.g., lack of access to a toilet, to showers, to water, to food, to a place to store your personal belongings, to privacy, to be able to make your own decisions about your own life.
 What we don’t think about with respect to encampments and how they engage human rights is that, in fact, encampments are a claim to human rights and a claim to the right to housing.
 So, when someone pitches a tent in a park, that is their claim, their expression of their human right to housing.”
-We cannot talk about universal health care when people do not have access to housing, Dr. Andrew Boozary shares.
-He says, “I find it to be a very strange ethic in our country that we are fine and celebrate ourselves or say anyone who needs an MRI or needs to stay for a week in the hospital can.
-And I think that’s important.
-But that’s tens of thousands of dollars.
-But we have some aversion to people being able to have the human dignity and access to housing to actually be able to gain the health outcomes and well-being that they want.”
-Housing needs to be understood as a human right.

 Note to readers: This video session was transcribed using auto-transcribing software.
 Manual editing was undertaken in an effort to improve readability and clarity.
 Questions or concerns with the transcription can be directed to email@example.com with “transcription” in the subject line.